A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we develop a novel approach for GHIC using an HCRF based AM.
-Through experiments, we choose high-performance methods and networks in the AM and IC modules of HCRF-AM model.
-In the evaluation process, the proposed HCRF method outperforms the state-of-the-art attention area extraction methods, showing the robustness and potential of our method.
-Finally, our method achieves a classification accuracy of $91.4\%$ and a specificity of $96.7\%$ on the testing images.
-We have compared our proposed method with some existing popular AMs methods that uses same dataset to further verify the performance.
-Considering the advantages mentioned above, the HCRF-AM model holds the potential to be employed in a human-machine collaboration pattern for early diagnosis in gastric cancer, which may help increase the productivity of pathologists.
-In the discussion part, the possible causes of misclassification in the experiment are analyzed, which provides a reference for improving the performance of the model.
+In this paper, we develop a novel approach for GHIC using an HCRF-based AM.
+Through experiments, we choose high-performance methods and networks in the AM and IC modules of the HCRF-AM model.
+Our HCRF method surpasses the progressive attention area extraction methods in the evaluation process, showing the robustness and potential of the proposed method.
+Finally, our method attains a classification accuracy of $91.4\%$ and a specificity of $96.7\%$ on the testing images.
+Our proposed method has been compared with some existing popular AMs methods that use the same dataset to verify the performance.
+In summary, the HCRF-AM model has the feasibility of being employed for computer-assisted diagnosis of early gastric cancer, which may help improve the work efficiency of pathologists.
+In the discussion part, the possible causes of misclassification in the experiment are analyzed, which provides a way to improve the performance of our model.

 Though our method provides satisfactory performance, there are a few limitations.
-First, our proposed HCRF model in the AM module only considers information in single scale, which degrades model performance.
-Moreover, our model can be further improved by the technique shown in~\cite{Zormpas2019Superpixel}, where the pathologists incorporate large-scale tissue architecture and context across spatial scales, in order to improve single-cell classification.
+First, our proposed HCRF model in the AM module only considers information on a single scale, which degrades model performance.
+Moreover, our model can be further improved by the technique shown in~\cite{Zormpas2019Superpixel}, where large-scale tissue and cross-spatial scale information are introduced into cell classification tasks.
 Second, we have investigated four kinds of DL models, using TL methods and integrating the AM into them.
 In the future, we can investigate other DL models and compare their results for higher classification accuracy.
 Finally, our AM is a weakly supervised system at present.
-Hence, the unsupervised learning method~\cite{dosovitskiy2020image} may be of certain reference significance to ours, which applies a pure transformer directly to sequences of image patches and performs well on nature image classification tasks.
+Hence, the unsupervised learning method~\cite{dosovitskiy2020image} may be of certain reference significance to ours, which applies a pure transformer directly to sequences of image patches and performs well on natural image classification tasks.
 Simultaneously, by modifying the network, adding weights to the network to find areas with high weights will also be our future research direction.